tanho63/talk_rstudioconf2022_github/README.md

-# project_immortality_with_github
+# Project Immortality: Using GitHub To Make Your Work Live Forever

-Project Immortality: Using GitHub To Make Your Work Live Forever
+2022 RStudio Conference - July 27, 2022